bmi203-2023/minimal-viable-package/README.md

 $ flit install -s # builds your package in editable or development mode
 ```

 **8. As you iteratively develop each module and submodule, consider your edge cases and design rationally explained unit tests to assess them.
-We suggest naming your unit tests by their associated module/submodule naming convention.**
+We suggest naming your unit tests by their associated module and their test functions as the submodule you're evaluating.**

 ```bash
 $ cd minimal-viable-package